Ministry of Land Management, Agriculture and Cooperatives

 Contact: Website

-Support Dialogue to Promote Vegetable Crops That Have Import Substitution Potential
+Support Dialogue to Promote Vegetable Crops that Have Import Substitution Potential

-Updated: March 2025
+Updated: August 2025